 On this page are details of how you can get in touch with our hospitals

-The Trust has one switchboard for calls relating to any of our services:
+The hospital has one switchboard for calls relating to any of its services:

 0151 525 5980

 Aintree University Hospital NHS Foundation Trust